Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

 where either $g_A$ or $g_B$ is a function with only $r$ distinct outputs. \end{lemma}

 \begin{proof} Let us fix the function $g_A$ to have $r$ distinct outputs.
-Then, we have that the coefficient matrix $T_f$ has only $r$ distinct rows.
-Thus, the rank of $T_f T^\dagger_f$ can be at most $r$. \end{proof}
+Then, we have that the coefficient matrix $T_f$ has at most $r$ distinct rows.
+Thus, the rank of $T_f T^\dagger_f$ can be at most $r$, \bl{which is also the rank of the single-particle reduced density matrix of $\ket{f_r}$.} \end{proof}

-In is interesting to study more details on the LU and LFP classification in the particular case of the above Lemma of $f_r(x,y)$ given by Eq.~\eqref{eq:rankbipfunc} with, say, $g_A$ having $r$ outputs and $g_B$ having $d$ outputs.
-In this case, with LFP unitaries it is always possible to map the state to another that is such that $g_B(y)=y$.
-Then, the coefficient matrix becomes proportional to a so-called {\it Vandermonde matrix} and this makes it also easier to say something about the LU classification of the corresponding FFE states.
+\bl{It} is interesting to study more details on the LU and LFP classification in the case of $f_r(x,y)$ given by Eq.~\eqref{eq:rankbipfunc} with, say, $g_A$ having $r$ outputs and $g_B$ having $d$ outputs. \bl{In this case, it is always possible to map the state to another one such that $g_B(y)=y$ using LFP unitaries.} Then, the coefficient matrix becomes proportional to a so-called {\it Vandermonde matrix}, which makes it easier to partially characterize the LU classification of the corresponding FFE states.
 We make some observations in the following, corroborated by the discussion in Appendix~\ref{app:prooflemma2}.

-\begin{lemma} The state $\ket{f_r}$ corresponding to a function $f_r(x,y)$ as in Eq.~\eqref{eq:rankbipfunc} with $g_B$ having $d$ distinct outputs has Schmidt rank exactly $r$.
+\begin{lemma} The state $\ket{f_r}$ corresponding to a function $f_r(x,y)$ as in Eq.~\eqref{eq:rankbipfunc} with $g_B$ having $d$ distinct outputs has exactly Schmidt rank $r$.
 In the case of $r$ being a divisor of $d$ and each of the different $r$ outputs of $f_r$ appearing exactly $d/r$ times, $\ket{f_r}$ is maximally entangled in a $r$-dimensional subspace. \end{lemma}

 \begin{proof} See Appendix~\ref{app:prooflemma2}. \end{proof}